Jay-Karia/wherewasi/README.md

-# Where Was I
+# 🧭 Where Was I

-Pickup where you left off.
+A chrome extension that remembers your search sessions and cpatures context when you close a tab.